 There are all sorts of business financing options available from banks and other lenders, such as term loans, mortgages, credit cards, SBA loans and business lines of credit.
 However, these standard financing methods aren't always ideal for every business and situation.
 If your company can't qualify for traditional financing or needs a quick injection of cash for a specific purpose, a merchant cash advance loan (MCA) is an alternative that may be worth considering.

-To help you decide if an MCA is the right financing tool to help your business grow, we've put together this guide of merchant cash advance requirements and qualifications to give you the answers to important questions, including:
+To help you decide if an MCA is the right financing tool to help your business grow, we've put together this guide of business merchant cash advance requirements and qualifications to give you the answers to important questions, including:

 The concept of a merchant advance, or business cash advance, isn't complicated.
 With this type of funding, you receive an upfront, lump sum payment in exchange for a predetermined amount of your business's future credit and debit card sales.
 So instead of borrowing money at a certain interest rate, you're selling a percentage of advance sales revenue.
 Because of this, MCAs aren't classified as loans, so there are no merchant cash advance regulations like there are with other types of business financing.